The Best BBQ and Wine Pairings

 If you’re hosting your BBQ at home, you’ve got more flexibility.
 If you’re transporting your BBQ feast along with your wines (and glasses), it’s worth making a checklist.
 Don’t forget the wine opener if your bottles aren’t closed with screwcaps!

 Whether you’re serving wine at home or away, non-breakable glasses are a winner.
 Fortunately, you don’t have to retreat to your college days of SOLO cups.
 Shatterproof options like the Govino glass are compact yet elegant.
 (Just be sure you hand-wash them as the water in some dishwashers is hot enough to shrivel them!)
 Moreover, if you just can’t let your inner geek have a day off, Govino also makes decanters!
-A pricier option is the Corkcicle Metallic Stemless Glass, which will also keep your beverage from overheating.
+Another great option is our YETI wine tumbler, which will also keep your beverage perfectly chilled.

 Speaking of which, while it’s obvious that whites and rosés should be chilled, they can be too cold, especially after swimming for hours in the ice bath of your cooler.
 The good news, however, is that your wines won’t stay ice cold once they’re in the glass, assuming the weather is balmy.